materialsproject/jobflow/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a bug report to help us improve activities
+about: Create a bug report to help us improve flows
 title: "BUG:"
 ---